PandemiaProject/pandemia/README.md

 Python lists and dictionaries.
 This facilitates interface with libraries of functions written in C.

 Building the **Clock** and **World** are the first steps in building a **Simulator**.
-Once these objects are built, Pandemia builds the remaining simulation components.
-These include models of:
+Once these objects are built, Pandemia builds a number of objects of type **Component**.
+These components include models of:
 * health
 * movement
 * hospitalization